bergertom/atomicparsley/README.md

 For my project, I have forked the latest version I could find, dated 2014, from [Dan Drusch](https://github.com/DanDrusch/atomicparsley.git).

-My instructions below are for OSX.
+My instructions below are for OSX only; sorry.

+## Build using Xcode

+I am now building using Xcode v9.2.

-## Setup the build environment:
+## Legacy Setup the build environment:

+Now that I'm using Xcode, the instructions below for a command-line build are not used.

+I keep them here for reference- to show how this sourcec-code archive was created.

 ### 1.Install the OSX C-compiler
  * Logon to https://developer.apple.com/downloads/